echen0719/general-script-files/README.md

 ## Current File List:

 - System32 Wiper: for fun, but is dangerous.
-- sha256.bat: takes sha256 hash of files in a folder.
+- sha256.bat: takes sha256 hash of files.

 ## Check Hash: